 While we never really can tell what the future holds for us, we can often look back to see how the seemingly disparate directions and experiences we’ve had in the past suddenly fall together.
 How the times in which God has taken us in seemingly different directions don’t seem random at all but rather, critical to getting us where we need to be to fulfill His purpose for us.
 For Reverend Dr Nina, this was one realisation that pleasantly surprised her in the midst of a new direction in her life.

 The Early Years

-When Rev Dr Nina first began to see the path that laid before her as a leader to the Women’s Network in the church and how God wants the women to take a more significant role in the forefront of the church, she started feeling regretful that she had not seen this G12 role earlier.
-However, when she discussed this with visiting Rev Rick Seaward, he corrected her gently – this was God’s timing for her “to take a back seat first and now to take a step forward”.
+When Reverend Dr Nina first began to see the path that laid before her as a leader to the Women’s Network in the church and how God wants the women to take a more significant role in the forefront of the church, she started feeling regretful that she had not seen this G12 role earlier.
+However, when she discussed this with visiting Reverend Rick Seaward, he corrected her gently – this was God’s timing for her “to take a back seat first and now to take a step forward”.
 Everything she had gone through before was part of her training.
 Only then did this truth suddenly become clear and she now appreciates her past experiences in a new way.